Akash-Hajare/SearchEngine/README.md

 # Introduction
   - Search Engine project will able to provide users required information they are looking for online using keywords.
-  Introducing the three stages of Google Search
+  - Introducing the three stages of Search Engine project
-Google Search works in three stages, and not all pages make it through each stage:

-Crawling: Google downloads text, images, and videos from pages it found on the internet with automated programs called crawlers.
-Indexing: Google analyzes the text, images, and video files on the page, and stores the information in the Google index, which is a large database.
-Serving search results: When a user searches on Google, Google returns information that's relevant to the user's query.
+        1: Web Crawling
+        2: Indexing
+        3: Serving search results

+ # Web Crawling
+ - Web crawling is the process of systematically scanning and collecting data from websites on the internet.
+The process involves using web crawlers, to navigate through websites, following links and collecting data along the way.
+ - Web crawlers are automated programs that visit websites and extract information such as text, images, and links.
+They start by visiting a seed URL, which is typically a homepage or a list of URLs, and then follow links to other pages on the website.
+As they crawl through the website, they collect data from each page and store it in a databas.
+ -